hewison-chris/agora-cl-docs/website/docs/prepare-for-merge.md

         <div class='input-container'><input id="cl-2" type='checkbox'/><span class='done'></span></div>
         <div class='guidance-container'>
             <label for="cl-2">Review "Before and now"</label>
-            <p>The <a href='#the-merge-before-and-now'>Before and now</a> section below gives you a high-level overview of the items that you need to keep in mind while preparing for The Merge.
-See the Ethereum.org <a href='https://blog.ethereum.org/2022/08/24/mainnet-merge-announcement/'>Merge announcement</a> and <a href='https://launchpad.ethereum.org/en/merge-readiness'>Merge readiness checklist</a> for more detailed information.</p>
+            <p>The <a href='#the-merge-before-and-now'>Before and now</a> section below gives you a high-level overview of the items that you need to keep in mind while preparing for The Merge. <a href='https://launchpad.bosagora.io/en/merge-readiness'>Merge readiness checklist</a> for more detailed information.</p>
         </div>
     </div>
     <div class='task'>